 - Disregard of others, including friends and family

-A single sign can be indicative of any number of personal or behavioral problems, but as the evidence begins to mount, denying addiction becomes far less likely.
+A single sign of addiction can be indicative of any number of personal or behavioral problems, but as the evidence begins to mount, denying addiction becomes far less likely.

 Trying to quit, whether going cold turkey or using detox guides available on the Internet, can be both challenging and dangerous, and it’s not uncommon to see rapid relapse rates in patients attempting recovery without professional support.
 For this reason, these individuals may show withdrawal signs, whether short-term or long-term.
 While withdrawal will differ from one substance or activity to another, it is often characterized by symptoms that include: